-If Summary file f is specified with f > 0, certain brief information will be output to file f.
-When sqOpt is run interactively, file f will usually be the terminal.
-For batch jobs a disk file should be used, to retain a concise log of each run if desired.
-(A SUMMARY file is more easily perused than the associated PRINT file).
+When sq0pt is run interactively, the Summary file is typically the screen.
+For batch jobs, a disk file may be used to retain a concise log of each run if desired.
+(It is more easily perused than the associated Print file.)